wamp-proto/wamp-xbr/docs/dev/membership.rst

         }
     }

-Using the XBR ABI files, you can interact with the XBR smart contracts and eg register in the network from within other programming languages.
+Using the XBR ABI files, you can interact with the XBR smart contracts and e.g. register in the network from within other programming languages.